Consumer insights

 Global consumer awareness

-The global study commissioned by FSC International with Ipsos is one of the largest of its kind, surveying 26,800 consumers in 33 countries.
+A new global study commissioned by FSC with Ipsos is one of the largest of its kind, surveying 40,802 consumers in 50 countries.
 It provides new insights into what consumers are concerned about, who they trust to address these concerns, and how they’re acting individually through their purchases to affect change.